 For additional information, please contact Dr. Michael Lamb at [email protected]

-- Works collaboratively with faculty, staff, and postdoctoral fellows in the Program for Leadership and Character and Department of Computer Science to advance the work of both programs.
+- Works collaboratively with faculty, staff, and postdoctoral fellows to advance the work of the Program.

-- Attends regular meetings of the Program for Leadership and Character and Department of Computer Science.
+- Attends regular meetings of the Program for Leadership and Character.

-- Assists with other programming and research of the Program for Leadership and Character and Department of Computer Science as needed.
+- Assists with other programming and research of the Program for Leadership and Character as needed.